ignite/apps/examples/flags/readme.md

 # Ignite App: Flags Example

-The "flags" Ignite App is a simple example demonstrating how to use command-line flags and arguments in Ignite applications.
+The `flags` Ignite App is a simple example demonstrating how to use command-line flags and arguments in Ignite applications.

 ## Installation